 Before the cruise be sure to download the Disney Cruise Line Navigator app to your smartphone.
 This app serves as a daily calendar while on the cruise and allows passengers to communicate via private chat over the ship’s wi-fi.
 (Just be sure to set your phone to airplane mode to avoid roaming charges).
 It’s definitely essential to have on your device.

 Also consider downloading a white noise app to drown out hallway noise while sleeping.

-Optional Food and Drink to Consider
+Optional Food and Drink to Pack for a Cruise

 15. You may want to bring your own coffee

 If you are a coffee connoisseur like myself, you might want to bring instant coffee packets and your own thermal mug.
 The coffee served on-board was not my favorite and I ended up paying for coffee at the Cove Café everyday.
 Quite expensive for someone with a twice a day habit.

 Also, room service is included on the ship, so those who want a lot of coffee in the morning might want to order a carafe to be delivered to their room.